rM-self-serve/webinterface-onboot/README.md

 - ✅ <= v2.14
 - ✅ >= v2.15 - Requires simple binary hack, see below

-*Verified:*
-- v1.9 - v3.8 on rM1
-- v3.3 on rM2

 ## Maintain Internal Web Interface Accessibility

 > Only needed for software clients that leverage the web interface

-The web interface server will continue running on 10.11.99.1:80 even if the usb cable is disconnected, meaning it can still be used for file uploads/downloads.
-The only way it will stop running is if switched off in the settings.
 Disconnecting the usb cable will remove the ip address from the usb0 network interface, making the web interface inaccessible.
 Use the following program to ensure the ip stays set and the web interface is internally accessible at 10.11.99.1:80.

 https://github.com/rM-self-serve/webinterface-persist-ip